2020PB/police-brutality/reports/Oregon.md

 ### Police officer hurls protester to the ground | July 18th

-Footage shows a police officer grabbing a protester by the collar and hurling him to the ground.
+Footage taken near 2nd and MAdison shows a police officer grabbing a protester by the collar and hurling him to the ground.

 tags: grab, protester, shove, throw

 id: or-portland-89

-geolocation:
+geolocation: 45.5146554,-122.6763743

 **Links**